Published 25th August 2020

 The platform was specifically designed to raise money for charitable causes and has raised thousands since its inception.
 You can take a look at the latest auctions available to bid on here.

 Non-Fungible Tokens have also enabled gaming and blockchain to join forces.
-NFT’s are completely unique, this is big news in the gaming world.
+NFT’s are unique, this is big news in the gaming world.
 This is because unique means something is rare, making it desirable to other gamers.
 The competitive nature of games means that users always want to build either a better character, world or get better add-ons or perks.

 Sorare is a fantasy football trading card game, where users can trade the cards of real players and manage their team to win huge prizes every week.
 The fantasy football game currently has 126 official clubs including clubs from huge leagues such as the Premier League, Bundesliga and Serie A, and European competitions such as the Champions League.